SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 ## Edit grid appearance

 1. Select the tab containing the grid.
 1. Click the grid in the preview.
-Make sure the grid itself isn't in edit mode.
+Make sure the grid itself is not in edit mode.
 Click the green checkmark if you see it.
 1. In the **Settings** section, adjust the grid's dimensions and style.

 > [!NOTE]
-> You can't remove specific rows or columns, however, you can reduce the number of rows and columns.
+> You cannot remove specific rows or columns, however, you can reduce the number of rows and columns.
 When you decrease the number of rows, the **last row** disappears from the user interface along with its contents.
 When you decrease the number of column, the **last column** disappears.
 Rearrange your fields first to avoid surprises.

 ## Move grid